gitlabhq/gitlabhq/doc/administration/geo/replication/database.md

    name as shown in the commands below.

 1. Execute the command below to start a backup/restore and begin the replication
-   >**Warning:** Each Geo secondary must have its own unique replication slot name.
+    CAUTION: **Warning:** Each Geo secondary must have its own unique replication slot name.
     Using the same slot name between two secondaries will break PostgreSQL replication.

     ```bash
     gitlab-ctl replicate-geo-database --slot-name=secondary_example --host=1.2.3.4